-BIOL 200 Available: fall, spring, summer 1-3 Cr Hrs Biology Independent Study
+BIOL 200 Available: Biology Independent Study

 This is a term-long project.
 Each credit hour is equivalent to 45 hours on the project.
 Students should make arrangements with instructors in their field of interest.
-The request form for this project must be filled out and approved by the instructor, department chairman, and Academic

-Dean and filed in the Records Office.
+The request form for this project must be filled out and approved by the instructor, department chairman, and Academic Dean and filed in the Records Office.
 Prerequisite: One lab science course.

-BIOL 201 Available: fall, spring, summer 4 Cr Hrs Biology 1
+BIOL 201 Available: 4 Cr Hrs Biology 1